 19.2.2 that person’s vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting.

-19.3 The Directors may make whatever arrangements they consider appropriate to enable those attending a general meetings to exercise their rights to speak or vote at the meeting either in person or through technology.
+19.3 The Directors may make whatever arrangements they consider appropriate to enable those attending a general meeting to exercise their rights to speak or vote at the meeting either in person or through technology.

 19.4 In determining attendance at a general meeting it is immaterial whether any two or more members attending meeting are at the same place.